hning86/azuremlps/README.md

 This commandlet leverages the config.json file.

 #### Download-AmlExperimentNodeOutput
-This commandlet lets you download the output payload, or the viualization JSON content, of a module node in an experiment
+This commandlet lets you download the output payload, or the visualization JSON content, of a module node in an experiment.

 ```powershell
 # Find the Experiment named "abc"